AAP always recognised my vision, work for Punjab: Sidhu | Politics

 - India

-His remarks came a day after AAP Punjab unit chief Bhagwant Mann took a dig at the cricketer-turned-politician and asked him to tweet about the ''funds'' allegedly accepted by the ruling Congress from private power companies in the state.
+Sidhu's remarks came a day after AAP Punjab unit chief Bhagwant Mann took a dig at him and asked him to tweet about the ''funds'' allegedly accepted by the ruling Congress from private power companies in the state.

+The cricketer-turned-politician also shared on Twitter old videos of senior AAP leader Sanjay Singh praising him for raising his voice on several issues including the drug mafia and corruption during the previous SAD-BJP regime and Mann himself calling him as a ''damn honest'' person.

+Sidhu's tweets come amid attempts by the Congress high command to resolve infighting in the party's Punjab unit and speculation that he may be appointed as the state unit president.

 He said, ''If the Opposition dares to question me, yet they can't escape my Pro-People Agenda ...
-This means they have resigned to their fate!!''
-Sidhu also shared old videos of AAP leaders praising him for raising his voice on several issues including the drug mafia and corruption during the previous SAD-BJP regime.
+This means they have resigned to their fate!!'' ''Our Opposition singing about me and other loyal Congressmen:- tum agar AAP mein aaoge to koi baat nahin…tum agar Congress mein rahoge to mushkil hogi (if you join AAP then there is no issue…if you stay in Congress, then there will be a problem),'' he added.

 On Monday, AAP leader Mann had alleged that the Punjab government was not scrapping the power purchase agreements (PPAs) signed by the erstwhile SAD-BJP government as the ruling Congress had accepted ''funds'' from the three private companies that have set up thermal plants in the state.